8 months ago

 Verbit Raises USD 60m Series C to Fund AI Agency Strategy and M&A

-Prior to this latest round, the company had raised USD 31m in a Series B led by Stripes in January 2020; and, before that, USD 23m in Series A led by Viola Ventures in February 2019, as covered by Slator.
+Prior to this latest round, the company had raised USD 31m in a series B led by PE firm Stripes in January 2020; and, before that, USD 23m in series A led by Viola Ventures in February 2019, as covered by Slator.
 The company will use the latest round to fuel R&D and, interestingly enough, M&A, the same blog post said.

 While Livne would neither discuss Verbit’s valuation nor revenue, he said that the 400% year-over-year growth mentioned in the blog post “resulted in tens of millions of dollars in revenue.”
 He added that, less than four years since its founding, Verbit has raised more than USD 100m.

 SlatorCon Remote September 2021 | $110

 A rich online conference which brings together our research and network of industry leaders.

 At present, Verbit has 110 employees and expects this to reach at least 200 at the end of 2020, Livne said.
 The company has also tapped some 22,000 human transcribers to deliver services through its human-in-the-loop transcription and captioning model.

 According to the CEO, “All of our transcription and captioning technology solutions are proprietary and a majority of them, 12 to be exact, are patented.
 Our speech recognition team consists of PhDs and other top experts,” who primarily focus on speech tech R&D.

 Asked where Verbit sits in the AI-driven tech map in light of heightened interest in transcription startups (e.g., Descript, Otter.ai), Livne replied, “While our competitors invest in speech recognition technology, at Verbit we focus on taking this technology and developing it to fit our clients’ precise needs.”